ttulka/2d-videogame-in-assemblyscript/README.md

-# Canvas Images with AssemblyScript
+# 2D Videogame in AssemblyScript

 A small demo 2D videogame running in a web browser powered by WebAssembly.